marinapapa/HoPE-model/README.md

 # *The HoPE (Homing Pigeons Escape) model*

-An two-dimensional agent-based model of flocking under predation, adjusted to the collective motion and collective escape of pigeons.
+A two-dimensional agent-based model of flocking under predation, adjusted to the collective motion and collective escape of pigeons.
+First presented in the manuscript:
+_Papadopoulou, M., Hildenbrandt H., Sankey, D.W.E., Portugal S.J.,and Hemelrijk, C.K.
+"Self-organization of collective escape in pigeon flocks".
+Submitted._

 ## Prerequisites